Skip to Content

 But some fluids, like alcohol and caffeinated drinks, may make your incontinence worse.
 Stop drinking any fluids two to three hours before bedtime.

-Treatments for urgency incontinence
+Behavioral treatments for urgency incontinence

 Urgency incontinence is usually treated through behavioral modification and medicine to control bladder spasms.

-Behavioral approaches to urgency incontinence
+Behavioral approaches to urgency incontinence include:

 • Bladder retraining — A form of scheduled toileting in which the length of time between bathroom trips is gradually increased to enable your bladder to hold larger volumes of urine.
 This therapy trains the bladder to wait for longer time periods and has proved effective in treating urgency and mixed incontinence.

-Medicine to treat urgency incontinence
+Medicine for urgency incontinence

 Your doctor may prescribe medications to relax the bladder and reduce spasms or instability.
 These drugs help prevent your bladder from contracting spontaneously.